Optical jukebox

+Similar systems exist using other media, such as the magnetic cassette-based tape library.

 History and function

 One of the first examples of an optical jukebox was the unit designed and built at the Royal Aerospace Establishment at Farnborough, England.
 The unit had twin read/write heads, 12" WORM disks and the carousels were pneumatically driven.
 It was produced to replace the 1/2 inch magnetic tape devices that were being used to store satellite data.

 Jukeboxes are used in high-capacity archive storage environments such data centers and on-premise server rooms to store long-term data such as imaging, medical, compliance records, video and other high-value data assets, objects, and files.
 Hierarchical storage management is a strategy that moves little-used or unused files from fast magnetic storage to optical jukebox devices in a process called migration.
 If the files are needed, they are migrated back to magnetic disk.
-Optical disc libraries are also useful for making backups and in disaster recovery situations.
+Optical disc libraries are also useful for making backups and in IT disaster recovery situations.
 Today one of the most important uses for jukeboxes is to archive data.
-Archiving data is different from backups in that the data is stored on media designed to last up to 100 years.
-The data is usually permanently written on Write Once Read Many (WORM)-type discs so it cannot be erased or changed.
+Archival is different from backup in that the data is stored on media designed to last up to 100 years.
+The data is usually permanently written on Write Once Read Many (WORM)-type discs to prevent tampering.

-Jukeboxes typically contain internal SCSI- or SATA-based recordable drives (CD-ROM, CD-R, DVD-ROM, DVD-R, DVD-RAM, UDO or Blu-ray) that connect directly to a file server and are managed by a third-party jukebox management software.
+Jukeboxes typically contain internal SCSI or SATA-based recordable drives (CD-R/RW, DVD-RAM, DVD±R/RW, MO, PD, UDO or BD-R/RE) that connect directly to a file server and are managed by a third-party jukebox management software.
 This software controls the movement of media within the jukebox, and the pre-mastering of data prior to the recording process.

-Before the advent of the modern SAN and much cheaper hard disks, high-volume storage on DVD was more cost-effective than magnetic media.
-Jukebox capacities have greatly increased with the release of the 128 gigabyte (GB) quad layer Blu-ray (BD) format, with a road-map to increase to eight layers and 200 GB per disc.
-The current format, used in the DISC ArXtor7000 library, allows 89 TB of storage from a single 700-disc jukebox.
-Optical disc libraries like the TeraStack Solution can store up to 142 TB of online and nearline data with a nominal power draw of 425 watts.
-These two units show the wide variance of product attributes.
-The optical storage archive library from Zerras allows up to 25TB of removeable optical storage in a single unit library with a power draw of 60 watts per unit and scale to 200TB in a 42U rack cluster.
-The Zerras Icebox differs from Sony Optical Data Archive libraries is it uses approved standard dual, tri, and quad layer blu-ray discs rather than proprietary Archival Disc standard format which is not backward compatible to standard blu-ray drives and discs in the market.
+Before the advent of the modern RAID SAN and much cheaper hard disks, high-volume storage on DVD was cheaper than magnetic disks.
+Jukebox densities have greatly increased with the release of the 128 gigabyte (GB) Blu-ray XL quadruple layer (BDXL QL) format, with a road-map to increase to eight layers and 200 GB per disc.
+The current format, used in a single 700-disc jukebox such as the DISC ArXtor7000 library, allows 89 TB of storage.
+Other jukeboxes like the TeraStack Solution can store up to 142 TB of online and nearline data with a nominal power draw of 425 watts, while the Zerras ICEBOX allows up to 25TB in a single unit library with a power draw of 60 watts per unit and scaling to 200TB in a 42U rack cluster.
+These units show the wide variance of design attributes.
+Such jukeboxes using bare commercial off-the-shelf Blu-ray discs differ from proprietary solutions such as Sony's Optical Disc Archive libraries, which use proprietary Archival Discs sealed in multi-disc cartridges incompatible with Blu-Ray drives and discs from the consumer market.